ga-curriculum/intro-to-asynchronous-programming/level-up/promises.md

 ## Handling Promises

 In modern JavaScript, many built-in methods return promises, making it easier to work with asynchronous operations.

 Common examples include:

- - Node's `fs/promises` module,
+- Node's `fs/promises` module
 - fetching data from a web API using `fetch()`
 - Interacting with databases

 Promises in JavaScript can be consumed in various ways, including using `.then()` and `.catch()` for chaining asynchronous operations, `async/await` for more modern  readable and synchronous-style code, or employing `Promise.all()` for executing multiple promises concurrently and handling their results together.

 > To ***consume a promise*** in JavaScript refers to the process of handling the eventual result (either fulfillment or rejection) of a promise.